RandomRohit-hub/Customer-Segmentation-Prediction/README.md

 Final model training and visual representation of clusters.

-This approach is particularly useful for segmenting data in fields like marketing, customer analysis, biology, and more, where the true labels are unknown
+This approach is particularly useful for segmenting data in fields like marketing, customer analysis, biology, and more, where the true labels are unknown.